 You might have noticed, the labels on your food have a new look.
 Since summer 2018 the change got implemented gradually.
 Smaller companies have a grace period to switch over to the new labels but most larger companies have already transferred.

-Main reasons for the change where the following:
+The main reasons for the change where the following:

 Change 1.
-Features a Refreshed Design
+Features a SIMPLER Design

 For some consumers – athletes and health seekers alike – it was simply too confusing.
 For example, not everybody got the meaning of %DV (percent of Daily Value) correctly.
 It should help you to understand the nutrition information relatively to a standardized daily diet.
 Or it was not highlighting the amount of calories properly.